AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module10/ex1.md

 ![Journey Optimizer](./images/oc60.png)

-Open the dropdown that says **Profile**.
-In that dropdown, select **Contextual attributes**.
+In the left menu, click **Contextual attributes**.
 This context is passed to the message from the journey.

 ![Journey Optimizer](./images/oc601.png)